qinguorui2001/tp/docs/UserGuide.md

 Format: `find [n/NAME] [m/MODULE] [t/TUTORIAL_NUMBER]...`

 **Note:**
-1. At least one optional prefix is required.
+1. At least one prefix is required.
 2. Ordering of prefixes are not strict, and allows for multiple keywords
 3. Keywords are **case-insensitive** <br> e.g. `cs1101s` will match `CS1101S`.
 4. Partial names will be matched. <br> e.g. `n/Hans` will match `Hans Bo`.